-- 1. Contact the Lifespan IRB Director, Janice Muratori (jmuratori@lifespan.org), 3 weeks before the NIH proposal deadline to request a letter indicating that Lifespan will rely on the chosen single IRB for the project. - 2.
+- 1. Contact the IRB (RPO@lifespan.org), 3 weeks before the NIH proposal deadline to request a letter indicating that Lifespan will rely on the chosen single IRB for the project. - 2.
 Provide this letter to the lead PI to include in the proposal.